Cyberbullying is a form of harassment that makes use of the latest electronic technology.

 What Can You Do?

+the police.
 Adults internet safety concerns should also include identity theft and the damage that can be done to

 their computers by viruses.
-To protect against online identity theft, you should never reveal personal information to
+To protect against online identity theft, you should never reveal personal information

 come from your bank or credit providers.
 Financial institutions do not ask their customers to verify information by

 way of an email.
 If you receive an email asking for personal information, you should contact your financial

 If the cyberbullying is occurring through your school district's Internet

 system, school administrators have an obligation to intervene.
 Consider contacting the cyberbully's parents.
 These